bbusenius/History-of-Guatemala-2nd-Grade/units/unit2/lesson1.md

 5. Engage in a picture study of the Huipil of Patzún to understand how the Mayan calendar is incorporated into modern cultural expressions.

 ### Materials and Resources Required
-- **Video**: [¿Por qué el CALENDARIO MAYA es tan preciso?
+- **Video**: [¿Por qué el Calendario Maya es tan preciso?
 Tzolkin, Haab y la Cuenta Larga](https://youtu.be/GgptPdr7yFQ?si=AC9Zrxyb6Y81UsaR).
 Covers the Tzolkin and Haab calendars, what they were used for and how they were important to the Maya.
 Makes a short mention of how the Maya observed celestial bodies and the sun to track time (12:54-13:24).
 Tie this to the shadow observation activity.
 - **Printable**: Simplified Maya calendar wheel (from [`units/unit2/resources/mayan_calendar.svg`](resources/mayan_calendar.svg); alternatively, download from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:IaIx8p01.svg); print or hand-draw if no printer).
 - **Picture Study Image**: An image of the Huipil of Patzún showing the Mayan calendar design.
 Choose an image from [search results for Huipil of Patzún calendario](https://duckduckgo.com/?q=huipil+of+patz%C3%BAn+calendario&iar=images).
 This image will illustrate how the Mayan calendar is incorporated into modern variations of the Huipil in Patzún, connecting historical concepts to contemporary cultural expressions.
 - **Supplies**: